Updated: May 2024

-My recent post about water based varnish generated some questions about water based lacquer, so I’ll address those today.
+My earlier post about water based varnish generated some questions about water based lacquer, so I’ll address those today.

 Just so you know, anywhere from three to four times a day my phone rings and a customer asks, “Does [this product] create a lacquer type finish?”